REIKI IS FAKE: DISPELLING MISCONCEPTIONS ABOUT REIKI

 Over 900 hospitals in Australia, the USA, UK, Ireland, Brazil, and Mexico offer Reiki to their patients in Children’s hospitals, Hospital Emergency Rooms, Pre-Op, Operating rooms, Post Op, Oncology, Cardiology, Orthopaedics, Internal Medicine, and Palliative Care.

-Enhanced Quality of Life: Patients undergoing Reiki treatments often report improvements in their overall quality of life.
+Reiki and Reported Improvements in Quality of Life: Patients undergoing Reiki treatments often report improvements in their overall quality of life.
 From increased energy levels to better sleep patterns, Reiki fosters a sense of vitality and well-being, empowering individuals to lead healthier, more fulfilling lives.

-Patient Testimonials:
+Patient Testimonials

-Anecdotal Evidence
+Anecdotal Experiences

-Holistic Approach to Healing
+Reiki’s Holistic Approach

 Conclusion:

-If you have any questions, or want to chat to more about Reiki please contact me and we can arrange a time to chat.
+If you have any questions, or want to chat more about Reiki please contact me and we can arrange a time to chat.
 If you would like to book a Reiki session in Melbourne (or distance Reiki worldwide), you can book an appointment here or if you would like to learn Reiki yourself, sign up for a Reiki course here.
 I look forward to connecting with you for Reiki!

 Warmest,